modelica/fmi-ls-bus/README.md

 ## News

-Looking forwared to our joint presentation and demo "FMI, Layered Standards and ASAM Standards - Enabling Seamless SiL Simulation of Virtual ECUs" from the FMI Project at the coming ASAM International Conference, 2024 in Munich.
+Looking forward to our joint presentation and demo "FMI, Layered Standards and ASAM Standards - Enabling Seamless SiL Simulation of Virtual ECUs" from the FMI Project at the coming ASAM International Conference, 2024 in Munich.
-You can meet us also at the ModelicaAssociation booth there!
+You can meet us also at the Modelica Association booth there!

 We will present three new layered standards for simulating virtual ECUs with FMI 3.0: